Ian2020/monica_reminder/README.md

 ```

 See [mail settings (Monica docs)](https://github.com/monicahq/monica/blob/main/docs/installation/mail.md)
-for how to work with these.
+for what each one does.

 ### Optional Configuration